raphydaphy/Q-Operating-System/COMPILING.md

     ISL (optional)
     CLooG (optional)

+    wget (yes, there are systems that don't have it) tar (in case there are systems that don't have this too...)

 For Mac users:
 If you use OS X 10.7 or older you need to install gcc and do this: